huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   operations.
   Changing this will create a new MapReduce cluster resource.

+<a name="SMNNotify"></a>
+The `smn_notify` block supports:

+* `topic_urn` - (Required, String, ForceNew) Specifies the Uniform Resource Name (URN) of the topic.
+  Changing this will create a new MapReduce cluster resource.

+* `subscription_name` - (Required, String, ForceNew) Specifies the subscription rule name.
+  Changing this will create a new MapReduce cluster resource.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: